metacpan/metacpan-cpan-extracted/distros/B/Bread-Runner/README.md

 The name of the service to use.

-If you do not want to use this magic, pass in the explizit service name you want to use.
+If you do not want to use this magic, pass in the explicit service name you want to use.
 This could be hardcoded, or you could come up with an alternative implementation to get the service name from the environment available to a generic wrapper script.